 - Test Track: Open!

-- Frozen Ever After: Will close January 26, 2026 for new animatronics.
-Will reopen on February 12.
+- Frozen Ever After: Closed January 26, 2026 for new animatronics.
+Reopened on February 12.

 Disney’s Animal Kingdom Refurbishments and Closures

-- Conservation Station, Affection Section, and Wildlife Express: temporarily closing February 23 with a reopening date of summer 2026.
-A new Bluey experience will be debuting.
+- Conservation Station, Affection Section, and Wildlife Express: temporarily closed February 23 and reopend May 26 with a new Bluey experience.

 - DINOSAUR: Permanently Closed